 - Makes for very strong color gradients.

-Silicone Oil with High Viscosity (viscous Consistency)
+Silicone Oil with High Viscosity (thick Consistency)

 - Forms small, sharply delineated cells.